chi2labs/cognitoR/README.md

 ### 5 - Configuration of your Shiny application with Amazon Cognito.

-This package require that you have a configuration file (“config.yml”) in your application folder with the following structure:
+This package requires that you have a configuration file (“config.yml”) in your application folder with the following structure:

   - group\_name: The User Pool Name.